m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 - write-invalidate
 - write-update

-In write-invalidate, one processor’s cached value of a variable is invalidated when another processor updates that variable.
-In write-update, the processor’s cached variable is simply updated to reflect the new value.
+In write-invalidate, one processor's cached value of a variable is invalidated when another processor updates that variable.
+In write-update, the processor's cached variable is simply updated to reflect the new value.

 These coherence operations are triggered by the shared memory support in the hardware on every single write operation.
 The overhead of supporting this strategy in a DSM system are too high, once network costs are considered.